 Care and replacement of hubs, cassettes, chain and derailleurs

 This class looks at how to care for your bike’s front and rear hubs and drive train, including how to replace bearings, chains, cassettes and even derailleurs.
+The next one is on Saturday, November the 25th, followed by the first class in 2018 on Saturday, the 20th of January, at 10am.

 Care and replacement of headsets and bottom brackets; wheel truing

 Bottom brackets and headsets wear out eventually, so in this class we examine the ins and outs of keeping traditional and threadless headsets, and serviceable and cartridge bottom brackets, running smoothly, and what to do when they finally expire.
 We also delve into the skill of keeping your wheels properly round and properly straight (true), whatever London’s potholed roads throw at them.
+Join us on Sunday, December the 3rd, for the 3pm start of the next one of these classes, or book a place on the same class at 10am on Saturday, the 24th of March.

 To book, please use the form below